ejhammond/react-responsive-system/README.md

 The idea is: each of your components could have props that correspond to your own custom screen classes (maybe that's `mobile` and `desktop`, or maybe `sm`, `md`. `lg`).
 These props would contain any overrides that you want to apply to the component based on the screen class.

-That's exactly what Responsive Props can do for you, and the best part is: you can drop-in this solution to any existing component in a snap.
+That's exactly what Responsive Props can do for you, and the best part is: you can drop-in this solution to any existing component in a snap!

 ## Getting Started

 There are 3 steps to enabling this functionality in your components:

 ### 1. Define your breakpoints in JS

-Each key in this object will become a prop on your components--watch out for naming conflicts!

-The values that you provide are the "maximum pixel-widths" for that screen class.
-In order to make sure that all possible screen pixel-sizes are handled, there should be exactly one screen class with a value of `Infinity` which tells us that there is no maximum pixel-width for that screen class.

 ```js
 const breakpoints = {